LiveLike/livelike-docs/docs/Product Guides/leaderboards.md

 final LeaderBoardEntry result = await sdk.getLeaderBoardEntryForCurrentUserProfile(<leaderboard-id>);
 ```

-## Subscribe to the Current User's Leaderboard Position
+## Subscribe to the current user's leaderboard position

-You can subscribe to the current user's Leaderboard position to receive updates when their position changes.
+You can subscribe to the current user's leaderboard position to receive updates when their position changes.

 > 📘 Minimum SDK Version
 >